Extreme ironing is an outdoor sport that combines the danger and excitement of an “extreme” sport with the satisfaction of a well pressed shirt.

 This can involve ironing on a mountainside, preferably on a difficult climb, or taking an iron skiing, scooting or canoeing.

-Extreme ironing has been around for roughly 12 years now, it was an idea started in Leicester (UK) in 1997 that combines an exciting and dangerous experience with the dull and boring, and it certainly does that.
+It combines an exciting and dangerous experience with the dull and boring, and it certainly does a good job of that!